Matthew-Taber/ss-docs/best-practices/index.md

 This runspace is generated using a specified secret credential in all cases.
 The credentials used are critical in the operations of PowerShell in SS and a least-permissioned approach should be used.

-A domain account, that is, a member of the “remote management users” or “local admin” groups, on the engines or Web servers will have enough permissions to generate the runspace SS needs to execute code.
+A domain account, that is, a member of the "remote management users" or "local admin" groups, on the engines or Web servers will have enough permissions to generate the runspace SS needs to execute code.
 Further restrictions to deny interactive log on can be applied; however, it is important to know what account to use for a least-permissions approach.

 You can simplify the assignment of the privileged account in individual locations in SS by specifying a "site run as" secret.
 This is a default secret for PowerShell running that prevents you from having to manually associate the secret in each place it is used.
-We highly recommend to configuring this setting on each site under the site’s settings.
+We highly recommend to configuring this setting on each site under the site's settings.

 #### CredSSP